arturwojnar/blog/articles/architecture-the-bad-parts.md

 And it came to me.
 How was that in my case, I asked myself. **I simply spotted how bad and messy the codebase can become.** 💩

-The only way for me, as the prelegent, is to demonstrate how the bad software-engineering practices devolve the project into [big ball of mud](https://dev.to/m_midas/big-ball-of-mud-understanding-the-antipattern-and-how-to-avoid-it-2i), convert classes into [God Classes](https://dev.to/wallacefreitas/understanding-god-objects-in-object-oriented-programming-5636) and make you a big fan of the Italian cuisine as **your code became a spaghetti**. 🍝
+The only way for me, as the presenter, is to demonstrate how bad software-engineering practices devolve the project into a [big ball of mud](https://dev.to/m_midas/big-ball-of-mud-understanding-the-antipattern-and-how-to-avoid-it-2i), convert classes into [God Classes](https://dev.to/wallacefreitas/understanding-god-objects-in-object-oriented-programming-5636), and make you a big fan of Italian cuisine as **your code becomes spaghetti**. 🍝

 🎃🎃🎃

-The title of this article was inspired by _Douglas Crockford's_ "[JavaScript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/)", as well as _Neal Ford's_ "[Software Architecture: The Hard Parts](https://www.oreilly.com/library/view/software-architecture-the/9781492086888/)". 📚
+The title of this article was inspired by *Douglas Crockford's* "[JavaScript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/)", as well as *Neal Ford's* "[Software Architecture: The Hard Parts](https://www.oreilly.com/library/view/software-architecture-the/9781492086888/)". 📚

 🎃🎃🎃

-The full implementation of the article's example you'll find on [this repo and this branch](https://github.com/arturwojnar/alerting-app-example/blob/no-design). 🔗
+You'll find the full implementation of this article's example in [this repo and branch](https://github.com/arturwojnar/alerting-app-example/blob/no-design). 🔗

 🎃🎃🎃

 Let's treat this article as the explanation why people should think about the architecture.
 Back in the days that was for me a revelation and the beginning of the road towards events. **Moving from CRUD to events is less about technology and more about changing how we think.** 🧠 Events aren’t more complex or time-consuming — clinging to bad practices is.
 So... let's dive into the bad practices.
 And make the code scary! 👻

+🎃🎃🎃

+I focused on a few fundamental *Bad Parts*; topics related to Event-Driven Architecture are intentionally out of scope.

 ## The project 📋

-First, let's talk about the requirements we'll be working hard on.
-Meet the client, _Janek_. 👨‍⚕️
+First, let's talk about the requirements we'll be working on.
+Meet the client, *Janek*. 👨‍⚕️

 <article-image src="/public/articles/architecture-the-bad-parts/requirements.webp" label="Image 1.
 Business context and acceptance criterias."></article-image>